KierstinS2024/KSspaceTravel/README.md

 # KSspaceTravel

 **KSspaceTravel** is a React-based portfolio project that offers users an immersive space travel booking experience.
-Leveraging modern web technologies, it provides an interactive interface for exploring and reserving space missions.([GitHub][1])
+Leveraging modern web technologies, it provides an interactive interface for exploring and reserving space missions.

 ## 🚀 Features